 - Items provide a line plot with the horizontal scale marked off in units with whole numbers, halves, or quarters.
-Students may generate data using rulers marked off in halves or fourths of an inch or may be given a set of a data with no more than 8 values. - Line plot data points are represented by "X" rather than dots. - Line plots are not pre-plotted with data. - 3.MD.C Geometric Measurement: Understand concepts of areas and relate area to multiplication and to addition. - 3.MD.C.5 Recognize area as an attribute of plane figures and understand concepts of area measurement.
+Students may generate data using rulers marked off in halves or fourths of an inch or may be given a set of a data with no more than 8 values. - Line plot data points are represented by "X" rather than dots.

+3.MD.C Geometric Measurement: Understand concepts of areas and relate area to multiplication and to addition.
-5a.
-A square with side length 1 unit, called "a square unit" is said to have "one square unit" of area, and can be used to measure area.

-Instructional standard only.
-The content of this standard is assessed in other standards.

-5b.
-A plane figure which can be covered without gaps or overlaps by n unit questions is said to have an area of n square units.

-Instructional standard only.
-The content of this standard is assessed in other standards.

-3.MD.C.6 Measure areas by counting unit squares (square cm, square m, square in, square ft., and improvised units).
+- 3.MD.C.5 Recognize area as an attribute of plane figures and understand concepts of area measurement. - 5a.
+A square with side length 1 unit, called "a square unit" is said to have "one square unit" of area, and can be used to measure area. - 5b.
+A plane figure which can be covered without gaps or overlaps by n unit questions is said to have an area of n square units. - Instructional standard only.
+The content of this standard is assessed in other standards. - 3.MD.C.6 Measure areas by counting unit squares (square cm, square m, square in, square ft., and improvised units).

-As stated in the standard
+• The language of the standard guides the creation of assessment items.

-- As stated in the standard. - 3.MD.C.7 Relate area to the operations of multiplication and addition.
+- N/A - 3.MD.C.7 Relate area to the operations of multiplication and addition.

 7a.
 Find the area of a rectangle with whole-number side lengths by tiling it, and show that the area is the same as would be found by multiplying the side lengths.
 Instructional standard only.
 The content of this standard is assessed in other standards.